ooikk/Arduino-Documentation/02_MISC/02_Bluetooth/Bluetooth.md

        │                                                   │
 ```

-  a.
-Establishment: The LPN broadcasts a Friend Request packet with its required queue size and polling parameters.
+  - Establishment: The LPN broadcasts a Friend Request packet with its required queue size and polling parameters.
 Nearby Friend Nodes respond with a Friend Offer.
 The LPN selects the best offer and establishes a Friendship.
-  b.
-Buffering: When other nodes in the mesh send data to the LPN, the Friend Node intercepts and buffers the packets in its local RAM.
+  - Buffering: When other nodes in the mesh send data to the LPN, the Friend Node intercepts and buffers the packets in its local RAM.
-  c.
-Polling: When the LPN wakes up from sleep, it sends a Friend Poll.
+  - Polling: When the LPN wakes up from sleep, it sends a Friend Poll.
 The Friend Node responds immediately with any stored messages.
-  d.
-Sleep: If no messages remain in the queue, the LPN returns to deep sleep.
+  - Sleep: If no messages remain in the queue, the LPN returns to deep sleep.